 The list of applicants is sorted (by default) by Round, then Application Date, then Assignment Status.
 You should prioritize assignments in this way:

 • Round (EDI, EDII, then RD)

-Assign interviews to your local committee volunteers as much as possible, before moving to the additional volunteers.
+Please assign to your local interviewers in the Assign to Local tab as much as possible before moving to the virtual interviewer tabs.

-In the drop-down menu of interviewers, you will see the number of assigned interviews and the number of submitted interviews indicated for each volunteer (underlined in black in the screen shot below).
+Please note that in the drop-down menu of interviewers, you will see the number of assigned interviews and the number of submitted interviews indicated for each volunteer (underlined in red in the screen shot below).
 This will help you to manage the interview volume for each member.

-You can see the history of reassigned interviews in the Applicant Details box.
-This is a list of up to three interviewers (not chronological) to whom you have tried to assign a specific student.
-This is provided to help you avoid reassigning the student to the same volunteer.
+You can see the previously assigned interviewer listed in the three “Assign To” tabs as well as the history of reassigned interviews in the Applicant Details box.
+The history is a list of up to three interviewers (not chronological) to whom you have tried to assign a specific student.
+This information is provided to help you avoid reassigning the student to the same volunteer.

-If you click on “My Committee Members,” you can see the total number of interviews assigned, how many are within your committee or elsewhere, the number of interview reports submitted, and the date each member last logged in to the Volunteer Portal.
+If you click on the “My Committee Members” tab, you can see the total number of interviews assigned, how many are within your committee or elsewhere, the number of interview reports submitted, and the date each member last logged in to the Volunteer Portal.
 To download a committee list as a spreadsheet, with complete contact information, click on Download Committee List.

 Occasionally you may see an Assignment Status of accept but the interviewer name does not display.
 You do not need to do anything further with that assignment.
 This typically happens if members accept the interview but subsequently change their status regarding conducting interviews outside of their area (for example, they may feel that they cannot accept additional assignments).
 You ONLY need to worry about reassigning declined or expired Assignment Statuses.